garethlau/floatingfile-cli/README.md

 > /usr/local/bin/floatingfile
 ```

-5. OPTIONAL: You can rename the executable for easier usage.
+5. **OPTIONAL** but recommended: You can rename the executable for easier usage.

 ```
 $ mv /usr/local/bin/floatingfile /usr/local/bin/ff
 ```

-The floatingfile CLI is now accessible via `ff`.
+The floatingfile CLI is now accessible via the `ff` command.
 For example:

 ```
 $ ff create -h